peilin1011/Safe-Robot-Learning-Control-Algorithm-Comparisons-SS2023/README.md

 # safe-control-project-2023

 Software:
-   We only change the internal structure, the usage is the same as before.
+   We only change the internal structure, the usage is the same as before (safe-control-gym readme).
 The details of the changes are as follows:
+New codes are added in the ‘main’ branch.
    - Added a new file: [attitude_control.py](https://github.com/peilin1011/safe-control-gym/blob/main/safe_control_gym/envs/gym_pybullet_drones/attitude_control.py)
    Path: `safe-control-gym/safe_control_gym/envs/gym_pybullet_drones/attitude_control.py`
    This file implements the attitude control part based on the Mellinger controller.